 139 Sagg Rd.

-Wine tasting, lawn games, picnic tables-a-plenty and lots of room to run around.
+Wine tasting, live music on the weekends, picnic tables-a-plenty and lots of room to run around.
+Plus, outdoor sangria bars.
 What's not to like?
-You can also get tasty bites from such as oysters and panini, and get some shelter if so desired in the casual and roomy tasting room.
+You can also get tasty bites such as oysters and panini.

 44075 Main Rd.

 Further north and located in Ulster County, is the more relaxed and casual Benmarl Winery.
-Overlooking the Hudson River Valley claims to be the oldest vineyard in America.
-It's kid-and dog-friendly, and on select days, they make fresh pizza from a wood-fired oven.
-While the winery holds events year round (sangria fest, sheep shearing, 4th of July pig roast) the bing on here is the Hudson Valley October Grape Stomping Festival, which takes place October 12 & 13 from 11 a.m. to 8 p.m. this year.
-Expect live music, hayrides, hourly tours, and yes, actual grape-stomping, which sounds like every kid's fantasy if you ask us.
-Tickets ($10-15) can be purchased here.
+Overlooking the Hudson River Valley, Benmarl claims to be the oldest vineyard in America.
+It's kid-and dog-friendly, and on weekends, they make fresh pizza from a wood-fired oven.
+Reservations are required; make them here.

 156 Highland Ave.